minzzelo/cs2101ug/docs/UserGuide.md

 ### Add a flashcard : `add`

 Now let's get started.
-The first thing you would do in SWEe is to, of course, add flashcards!
+The first thing you would do in SWEe! is to, of course, add flashcards!

 Format: `add q/QUESTION a/ANSWER [c/CATEGORY] [r/RATING] [n/NOTE] [d/DIAGRAM] [t/TAG]...`